cxcsds/ciao-dmg/CIAO_DMG/ciao-hack-README.txt

 Notes and Limitations

-1. You must install ciao-4.18 into the Applications folder.
+1. You must install ciao-4.18 into the /Applications folder.

 2. The setup scripts are not the standard setup scripts you would get with either the "conda create" or the "ciao-install" installation